Bioconda lets you install thousands of software packages related to biomedical research using the conda package manager.

 If you have docker installed, you do not need any additional configuration.

-The Bioconda channel is the primary output for users, but it takes a team of contributors and additional infrastructure to make it all happen.
+While Bioconda channel is the primary output for users, it takes a team of contributors and additional infrastructure to make it all happen.
 The entire system consists of the components illustrated in the diagram below.

 Legend (starting from the bottom):